moebiussurfing/ofxSurfingImGui/README.md

 ### **BUG 1**:
     * When adding many times a parameter or others with a not unique name.
     * Widgets collide between them.
 Only some instances work well.
 (Sometimes)
+    * SOLUTION: Restore old getUniqueName engine from ofxGui.
+Do not duplicate adding params or names.
 ### **BUG 2**:
     * Layout engine fails a bit on nesting indented groups.
     * Broken width recalculation and "unlimited" growing when auto-size.
-    * Workaround fix using CollapsingHeader instead of TreeNodeEx
+    * Workaround fixed using CollapsingHeader instead of TreeNodeEx
 	but I would prefer the indented nested groups.

 ---------------------------------------------------------